Summary of Anti Poverty Week in 2011

-More than 600 organisations convened or sponsored an activity during Anti-Poverty Week 2010.
-They included welfare agencies, community centres, overseas aid organisations, religious groups, schools, libraries, TAFEs, universities, businesses, unions, hospitals, disability organisations, youth groups, housing organisations, media outlets, sporting groups, local councils and government departments.
+More than 500 organisations convened or sponsored an activity during the Week.
+They included welfare agencies, community centres, overseas aid organisations, religious groups, schools, libraries, TAFEs, universities, businesses, unions, disability organisations, youth groups, housing organisations, media outlets, sporting groups, local councils and government departments.
 People from hundreds of other organisations attended at least one event.

-- meeting, forum, debate, resolution, seminar, webinar, conference, discussion
+- meeting, forum, debate, seminar, symposium, conference, discussion

 - training session, cooking demonstration, information stall, display, expo

-- report, survey, information pack, petition, poster, campaign
+- report, survey, information kit, brochure, petition, poster, campaign

-- religious service, festival, film night, art exhibition, concert
+- religious service, festival, film night, art exhibition, busking, concert

-- barbecue, breakfast, tea, lunch, dinner, trivia night, sleep-out
+- barebque, brerakfast, tea, lunch, dinner, trivia night, sleep-out

-- meal service, toy drive, food collection, book donation, fundraiser.
+- meal service, toy drive, clothing drive, food collection, fundraiser.

 - Parliament House, town hall, government office, council office

-- welfare agency, community centre, youth centre, hospital, health centre
+- welfare agency, community centre, youth centre, RSL club, trades hall

-- cathedral, church, church hall, university, TAFE, school, library
+- cathedral, church, church hall, university, TAFE, school, library, art gallery

-The Week was loosely coordinated through a National Facilitating Group, with the two honorary National Co-Chairs being based in Adelaide and Sydney and the two part-time staff being based in Melbourne and Sydney.
+The Week was loosely coordinated through a National Facilitating Group, with the two honorary National Co-Chairs being based in Adelaide and Sydney, assisted in each case by a part-time staff member.
 Key organisational roles were played by Co-Chairs and Facilitating Groups in each State and Territory.
 These Co-Chairs were the heads or senior managers of the following organisations:

-This year the effectiveness of the Week was greatly strengthened by the generous support of our four Principal National Sponsors:
+This year the effectiveness of the Week was greatly strengthened by the generous support of our five Principal National Sponsors:

 Valuable assistance was also provided by our Key National Sponsors: